earthly/website/blog/_posts/2023-07-24-rust-lifetimes-ownership-burrowing.md

 In this article, you learned all about the basics of Rust lifetimes, including borrowing and references, lifetime syntax, and annotations.
 You also explored advanced topics, such as lifetime subtyping, higher-ranked trait bounds, and associated types and lifetimes.
 All the code samples for this tutorial are available in [this GitHub repo](https://github.com/ECJ222/rust-lifetimes).

-With the information and examples provided here, you should have a solid understanding of Rust’s lifetimes and their importance in writing safe and efficient code.
+With the information and examples provided here, you should have a solid understanding of Rust's lifetimes and their importance in writing safe and efficient code.
 If you want to keep learning, try exploring the [official Rust documentation and community resources](https://www.rust-lang.org/learn).

 {% include_html cta/bottom-cta.html %}